marrow/protocols/dispatch/README.md

 	handler=<function sample at 0x109542440>)]
 ```

 Attempting to dispatch on a function, which is by definition an endpoint, results in only one possible destination, the function itself.
-Notice that the "directory listing" (since this is almost equivalent to performing a `ls` or `dir` on a filesystem directory, or `dir()` call on object) is expressed as Crumbs.
+Notice that the "directory listing" (since this is almost equivalent to performing a `ls` or `dir` on a filesystem directory, or `dir()` call on object) is expressed as Crumbs with relative paths.

 ```python
 >>> class Sample: